box/developer.box.com/content/guides/box-ai/extract-metadata.md

 # Extract metadata from file (freeform)

 <Message type="notice">
-Box AI API is currently in beta which means the available capabilities may change.
+Box AI Platform API is currently in beta which means the available capabilities may change.
-Box AI API is available to all Enterprise Plus customers.
+Box AI Platform API is available to all Enterprise Plus customers.

 </Message>

-Box AI API allows you to extract metadata in a freeform way from the provided file and return it in the form of key-value pairs.
+Box AI Platform API allows you to extract metadata in a freeform way from the provided file and return it in the form of key-value pairs.
 To use this endpoint, you don't need any metadata templates, as providing the prompt and the input file is enough to get the answer.